History

 PSHE equips children and young people with the knowledge and skills to deal with a range of issues they will face as they grow up.
 It covers a wide spectrum, including: emotional health and well-being, sex and relationship education, nutrition and physical activity, drugs and alcohol education, personal finance and safety.

-As part of this curriculum we follow the scheme of work called Cooking Matters.
+As part of this curriculum we follow the scheme of work called TastEd.
 Please click here to see our cooking curriculum overview.

 RSE